frontity/frontity/README.md

 > **IMPORTANT NOTE!**
 >
-> Frontity is already in **BETA** :rocket: You can now use it and give feedback!
-It is pretty functional, and it is really easy to configure your web.
+> Frontity framework is in **beta** :rocket: This is a **fully functional beta**, you can now use it to easily create a WordPress theme based on React JS.
 >
 > <div align="center"><a href="https://docs.frontity.org/getting-started"><strong>GET STARTED!</strong></a></div>
 > <br />
 >
-> During the next months, Frontity will keep improving, will be tested, and new features will be added progressively.
+> During the next months, Frontity will continue to be tested and improved, and new features will be added progressively.
 >
 > - Release Candidate Date: **June 10, 2019**
 > - Final v1.0 Release Date: **June 20, 2019** _– yes, that's the WordCamp EU_ 😍
 >
 > #### Do you want to receive latest framework updates and news?
-You can subscribe [here](https://frontity.org/#newsletter)!
+Subscribe to [our newsletter](https://frontity.org/#newsletter)!

 ---